Traditionis custodes: Articles 6 and 7

-Institutes of consecrated life and societies of apostolic life that were established by the Pontifical Commission Ecclesia Dei – which was created by John Paul II in 1988 and merged into the Congregation for the Doctrine of the Faith in 2019 –, now fall under the jurisdiction of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life (CICLSAL).
+Institutes of consecrated life and societies of apostolic life that were established by the Pontifical Commission Ecclesia Dei—which was created by John Paul II in 1988 and merged into the Congregation for the Doctrine of the Faith in 2019—now fall under the jurisdiction of the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life (CICLSAL).

 Both the CICLSAL and the Congregation for Divine Worship "for matters of their particular competence, exercise the authority of the Holy See with respect to the observance of these provisions", which means that requests are to be sent to those two dicasteries, which exercise the authority of the Holy See in overseeing those provisions.

 Article 8 and effect

-The last article of the apostolic letter states: "Previous norms, instructions, permissions, and customs that do not conform to the provisions of the present Motu Proprio are abrogated".
+The last article declares: "previous norms, instructions, permissions, and customs that do not conform to the provisions of the present Motu Proprio are abrogated".

 The dispositions in the apostolic letter took effect immediately.